Ratio of Debt-to-Income

-Lenders use a ratio called "debt to income" to decide your maximum monthly payment after your other recurring debts have been paid.
+Lenders use a ratio called "debt to income" to decide your maximum monthly payment after your other monthly debts are paid.

 How to figure your qualifying ratio

-The second number is the maximum percentage of your gross monthly income that can be applied to housing expenses and recurring debt together.
-Recurring debt includes credit card payments, auto loans, child support, and the like.
+The second number is what percent of your gross income every month that can be spent on housing expenses and recurring debt.
+For purposes of this ratio, debt includes credit card payments, auto loans, child support, and the like.

 28/36 (Conventional)